ShannonHeylmun/site/content/posts/designing_ergonomic_apis.md

 The result is that once a major refactor compiles again, the code probably works as intended.
 The compiler is very particular, but it has your back, and it's a great feeling.

-The specificity of the language does tend to awaken the perfectionist in many developers:
+The specificity of the language does tend to awaken the perfectionist in its developers:
 - "I shouldn't need to clone that here, I should be able to pass a reference."
 - "I shouldn't need to unwrap that here, I should be able to handle the error."
 - "I shouldn't need to write that boilerplate, I should be able to use a macro."
 - "I should be able to prevent that mistake from happening in the first place."

-This cycle can result in a lot of revisiting code that works, but isn't quite perfect.
+This cycle can result in a lot of revisiting code that works but isn't quite perfect.
 Many of the deficiencies described above are so subtle in other languages that even experienced developers might overlook them.
 In Rust, they're glaringly obvious.